 Victoria locals are excited to welcome the Pacific Football Club to town.
-The brand-new professional soccer team began play in the Spring of 2019 and play out of the refurbished Westhills Stadium in the inaugural season of the Canadian Premier League.
+The brand-new professional soccer team began play in the Spring of 2019 and play out of the refurbished Westhills Stadium.
+2019 was the inaugural season of the Canadian Premier League.

 The City of Langford has once again secured high calibre sports entertainment, this time in the form of professional soccer.
 The Pacific Football Club (PFC) will share the turf with Rugby Canada who will continue to train at Westhills and host international rugby matches and tournaments at the facility.
 And because the games will be played in Langford, you won’t have to pay to park to watch professional sports!
 I really love that about Langford.